-The respondents were also asked to indicate on a scale of 1-5(1= used to a great extent and 5= not used at all) extent with which they considered the suggested product development strategies.
-From the responses all aspects of product development strategies are considered to be important for a firm to remain competitive.
-Majority of respondents feel that adding product features or product refinement is the most important product development strategy to ensure a firm remains competitive in the market .This is shown in the table below starting with the most important product development strategy as perceived by respondents.
+The respondents were also asked to indicate on a scale of 1-5(1= used to a great extent and 5= not used at all) extent with which they considered the suggested pricing strategies.
+From the responses all aspects of pricing strategies are considered to be important for a Sacco to remain competitive.
+The findings show that for most of the Saccos a pricing strategy based on market price is the most important pricing strategy to ensure that a firm remains competitive in the market while market skimming high charges is the least important of all the pricing strategies.
+This is shown in the table shown below starting with the most important pricing strategy.

-Table 14: Product Development Strategies
+Table 12: Pricing Strategies